dmx-systems/dmx-documentation/docs/devel.rst

 For a plugin to provide a service you must define a *service interface*.
 The service interface contains all the method signatures that make up the service.
 When other plugins consume your plugin's service they do so via the service interface.

-To be recogbized the service interface *must* by convention end its name on ``...Service``.
+To be recognized the service interface *must* end its name by ``...Service``.
 The service interface must be declared ``public`` and is a regular Java interface.

 A DMX plugin can define *one* service interface at most.
-More than one service interface is not supported.

 As an example see the *Topicmaps* plugin (part of the DMX platform):